 Ultimately, you’re responsible for your happiness.
 Shift your focus from the negatives to the positives.
 Much like developing a habit, being grateful can take some work.

-Look For Reasons To Be Happy
+Look for Reasons to Be Happy

-Don’t look for ways to pretend to be happy – instead, look for reasons to truly be happy.
 Instead of doing things that make you feel sad or inadequate, explore our happiness hacks!
-Do you love being outdoors, or baking?
-Try to do things that make you feel happy.
+Do you love being outdoors or baking?
+Consider spending time with loved ones or dabbling in a hobby.
+Try to do something every day that makes you feel happy.

 Are you pretending to be happy?
 If so, it’s probably doing more harm than good.